 This spring, the Jammu and Kashmir Excise Department destroyed 500 acres (202 hectares) of poppy fields, such as 233 acres (94 hectares) in southern Kashmir on my own.

-The restive Pulwama district topped the listing inside the place, in which officials destroyed 122 acres (forty nine.3 hectares) of poppy fields.
+The restive Pulwama district topped the listing inside the place, in which officials destroyed 122 acres (forty-nine.
+3 hectares) of poppy fields.

 “We take information from different departments about the cultivation of poppy and hashish and start a complete-fledged force to smash the crop.
-Sometimes we need to face the wrath of folks that are concerned in this exchange, however for that, we take assist of police,” a spokesman from the department advised Al Jazeera.
+Sometimes we need to face the wrath of folks that are concerned in this exchange, however for that, we take assist of the police,” a spokesman from the department advised Al Jazeera.